julien-nc/nextcloud-webdav-filepicker/README.md

 ```

 This will create and return a share link (shareType=3) with default permissions.
 The share token can be found in `ocs.data.token` of the JSON response.
 Then just place the token in the share link template.
 For example, if `get-files-link` gave you `https://my.nextcloud.org/index.php/s/TOKEN` as share link template and the token of the link you created is `wHx2BteGayciKiA`, then the share link is `https://my.nextcloud.org/index.php/s/wHx2BteGayciKiA`.

+Just append `/download` to the share link to trigger the file download instead of displaying the share page.

 ## <a id='s6-4' />Save downloaded files